Guilouz/Klipper-Flsun-S1/docs/Resonance_Compensation.md

 itself.
 However, the value of `max_accel` certainly does (tuning of this parameter described in [this section](#selecting-max_accel)).

+### Should I enable and tune input shaper for Z axis?

+Most of the users are not likely to see improvements in the quality of the prints directly, much unlike X and Y shapers.
+However, users of delta printers, printers with flying gantry, or printers with heavy moving beds may be able to increase the `max_z_accel` and `max_z_velocity` kinematics limits and thus get faster Z movements.
+This can be especially useful e.g. for toolchangers, but also when Z-hops are enabled in slicer.
+And in general, after enabling Z input shaper many users will hear that Z axis operates more smoothly, which may increase the comfort of printer operation, and may somewhat extend lifespan of Z axis parts.

 ## Technical details

 ### Input shapers

-Input shapers used in Klipper are rather standard, and one can find more in-depth overview in the articles describing the corresponding shapers.
 This section contains a brief overview of some technical aspects of the supported input shapers.
+Input shapers used in Klipper are rather standard, with the exception of MZV, and one can find more in-depth overview in the articles describing the corresponding shapers.

+MZV stands for a Modified-ZV input shaper.
+The classic definition of ZV shaper assumes the duration Ts equal to 1/2 of the damped period of oscillations Td and has two pulses.
+However, ZV input shaper has a generalized form for an arbitrary duration in the range (0, Td] with three pulses (Specified-Duration ZV, see also SNA-ZV), with a negative middle pulse if Ts < Td and a positive one if Ts > Td.
+The MZV shaper was designed as an intermediate shaper between ZV and ZVD, offering better vibrations suppression than ZV when the determined (measured) shaper parameters deviate from the ones actually required by the printer, and smaller smoothing than ZVD.
+Effectively, it is a SD-ZV shaper with the specific duration Ts = 3/4 Td, exactly between ZV (Ts = 1/2 Td) and ZVD (Ts = Td), and it happens to work well for many real-life 3D printers.

 The table below shows some (usually approximate) parameters of each shaper.

 | Input <br> shaper | Shaper <br> duration | Vibration reduction 20x <br> (5% vibration tolerance) | Vibration reduction 10x <br> (10% vibration tolerance) |
 |:--:|:--:|:--:|:--:|